cosmos/gaia/docs/resources/service-providers.md

 Flags:

 - `--chain-id`: This flag allows you to specify the id of the chain.
 There will be different ids for different testnet chains and mainnet chains.
+- `--gas-prices`: This flag allows you to specify gas prices you pay for the transaction.
+The format is used as `0.025uatom`

 ## REST API